Envirothon

 States and provinces across the United States and Canada each have their own local competitions from which the winning high school team earns the privilege of representing their state/province at the NCF-Envirothon competition, held each summer in a different U.S. state or Canadian province.
 In areas with a considerable number of teams, subdivisions such as county, regional, or district competitions are also held.
 Teams must win these intermediary competitions in order to move on to the state/province levels.

 Organizers and Sponsors

-The NCF-Envirothon is a 501(c)3 Nonprofit organization headquartered in Washington,D.C.
-Coordinating the delivery of the North American competition, the organization also relies heavily on volunteers across North America to advise individual teams from each participating state and province.
+The NCF-Envirothon is a 501(c)3 Nonprofit organization headquartered in Washington, D.C.
+The organization also relies heavily on volunteers across North America to advise individual teams from each participating state and province.
 Governing the program is the National Conservation Foundation (NCF) Executive, along with a NCF-Envirothon Operating Committee which is made up of representatives from participating states and provinces.

 Envirothon is sponsored by the National Conservation Foundation, the National Association of Conservation Districts, the United States Forest Service, and the Natural Resources Conservation Service.

 Individual teams are often sponsored by school clubs or classes, local businesses and governments, or 4H and other such non-scholastic organizations.